-Where a culture of trust is the foundation of a successful company as addressed in my previous post, a culture of respect can be viewed as the walls protecting you and your team from the harsh elements, keeping your employees and customers loyal, supportive and productive.
+Where a culture of trust is the foundation of a successful company, as addressed in my previous post, a culture of respect can be viewed as the walls protecting you and your team from the harsh elements, keeping your employees and customers loyal, supportive and productive.

-Respect is the glue for strong, lasting relationships.
+Respect is the glue that holds strong, lasting relationships together.
 It’s an ingredient to grow self-worth and confidence in your employees.
-Confident employees, in turn, are pro-active and innovative, actively participating in growing the company, and therefore, also your profits. Â Respect is what empowers people and breeds a culture of continuous improvement. Â And the culture of continuous improvement, promises longevity and success, something that every company aspires to.
+Confident employees, in turn, are proactive and innovative, actively participating in growing the company and, therefore, also your profits.
+Respect is what empowers people and breeds a culture of continuous improvement.
+And the culture of continuous improvement promises longevity and success, something that every company aspires to.

-The essence of the Merriam-Webster definition of respect is that when you respect someone, you view them as important.
-It doesn’t have anything to do with your role in the organization.
-Rather, it is a reflection of how important or valuable you view the people you interact with.
-Whether you are interacting with a peer, a superior, or a customer, your behaviour tells them how valuable you view them. Â The more valuable they feel the more likely they will be to help you succeed.
+The essence of the Merriam-Webster definition of respect is that when you respect someone, you view them as necessary.
+It has nothing to do with your role in the organisation.
+Instead, it reflects how important or valuable you view the people you interact with.
+Whether you are interacting with a peer, a superior, or a customer, your behaviour tells them how valuable you view them.
+The more valuable they feel, the more likely they will be to help you succeed.

 How can you display the value of respect when interacting with others?